Persian-Caesar/discord-player/README.md

 - **Optional Lavalink Support**: Use Erela.js for advanced features like playlist loading and better audio handling, or fallback to direct streaming without it.
 - **Multi-Platform Search and Streaming**: Supports YouTube, SoundCloud, Spotify, and Deezer.
 Search prioritizes platforms in order (configurable), returns a list of results.
 - **Direct Stream Handling**: Streams non-platform URLs (e.g., radio stations) directly without searching.
-- **Playlist Support**: When using Lavalink, automatically loads and enqueues tracks from playlists.
+- **Playlist Support**: Detect, search, and load playlists from all supported platforms, automatically enqueues tracks.
 - **Queue Management**: Add tracks (single or multiple), shuffle, or revert to the original order.
 - **Looping Options**: Toggle looping for a single track or the entire queue.
 - **Volume Control**: Adjust playback volume (0–200%).